PROTECT YOURSELF FROM TRAVELLERS TUMMY

 Don’t get ice unless you know it’s Filtered

 Something that is very easily forgotten, is the risk of ice.
-Ice, in less developed countries, tends to just be pure tap water that can contain nasty bacteria.
+Ice, in developing countries, tends to just be pure tap water that can contain nasty bacteria.
 So if you’re getting a drink and you’re craving a cold fix, just ask the staff members if the ice is filtered water.

 If you’re unsure, skip out and get something cold and sealed from the fridge!